• Skip to primary navigation

 Ribeye steak with slowly melting garlic butter for steak served on a white plate.

-Garlic Butter Recipe for Steak
+Herb Garlic Butter for Steak (Compound Butter)

 4.60 from 5 votes